johnneerdael/netskope-mcp/todo/LLM_TEST_PLAN.md

 **Objective:** Return the environment to its original state by removing all test resources.

 - **Prompt 1:** "Delete the policy rule named 'Allow-Admin-Access-to-LLM-App'."
+  - **Outcome:** Successfully deleted policy rule with ID 157.
+The deletion was confirmed with a successful status response.

 - **Prompt 2:** "Now, delete the private application named 'LLM-Test-App'."
+  - **Outcome:** Successfully deleted private application with ID 361.
+Search confirmed the application no longer exists in the system.

 - **Prompt 3:** "Next, please remove the upgrade profile called 'LLM-Weekly-Updates'."
+  - **Outcome:** The upgrade profile 'LLM-Weekly-Updates' (external_id: 5) was found in the system and succesfully deleted

 - **Prompt 4:** "Go ahead and delete the publisher named 'LLM-Test-Publisher-Renamed'."
+  - **Outcome:** Successfully deleted publisher 'LLM-Test-Publisher-Renamed' with ID 105.
+The deletion was confirmed with a successful status response.

 - **Prompt 5:** "Finally, please delete the local broker named 'LLM-DC-Broker-01'."
+  - **Outcome:** No local broker named 'LLM-DC-Broker-01' was found in the system.
+The only local broker present is 'VMWARE-LOCALBROKER' with ID 10.

 **Expected Outcome for all cleanup prompts:** The LLM confirms the deletion of each resource sequentially.